TexasInstruments/mcupsdk-core-k3/docs_src/docs/api_guide/examples/drivers/sbl_emmc_linux_multistage.md

 - **When using makefiles to build**, note the required combination and build using make command (see \ref MAKEFILE_BUILD_PAGE)

-## Flash the eMMC with the default linux image
+## Flash EMMC with U-boot and Linux kernel

-PSDK_LINUX_HS_IMAGE_PATH
+\note This needs to be the first step as later the tiboot3.bin at the starting of the bootpartition will be overwritten by `sbl_emmc_linux_stage2.release.appimage.hs_fs`

+\cond SOC_AM62X
+- For booting A53 with linux, EMMC needs to be flashed with the U-boot and linux image.
+Refer to \htmllink{https://software-dl.ti.com/processor-sdk-linux/esd/AM62X/latest/exports/docs/linux/Foundational_Components/U-Boot/UG-Memory.html#booting-linux-from-sd-card-or-emmc, **Processor SDK Linux**} user guide on how to flash EMMC with u-boot and linux kernel.
+\endcond

+\cond SOC_AM62AX
+- For booting A53 with linux, EMMC needs to be flashed with the U-boot and linux image.
+Refer to \htmllink{https://software-dl.ti.com/processor-sdk-linux/esd/AM62AX/latest/exports/docs/linux/Foundational_Components/U-Boot/UG-Memory.html#booting-linux-from-sd-card-or-emmc, **Processor SDK Linux**} user guide on how to flash EMMC with u-boot and linux kernel.
+\endcond

+## Create Linux Appimage
+\note Change DEVICE_TYPE to HS in ${SDK_INSTALL_PATH}/devconfig/devconfig.mak and then generate Linux Appimage for HS-SE device.

+\note Change PSDK_LINUX_PATH to the path where A53 spl images (ATF, OPTEE, A53 uboot) is.

-\note For HS, Instructions to build A53 uboot can be found in the SDK Linux documentation at
+\note Instructions to build A53 uboot can be found in the SDK Linux documentation at
         **Foundational Components » U-Boot » User’s Guide » General Information » Build U-Boot**

-\note Change PSDK_LINUX_PATH to the path where A53 spl images (ATF, OPTEE, A53 uboot) are copied.

 - Create a Linux Appimage containing the **Linux binaries (ATF, OPTEE, A53 SPL)**
 - This can be done by running the makefile at {SDK_INSTALL_PATH}/tools/boot/linuxAppimageGen after setting the PSDK path in file `config.mak`